 A version with different bands and NFC for mobile payments costs £149.99/$169.95.

 When is the Fitbit Charge 3 release date?

-Check out our hands-on review of the Fitbit Charge 3.
+Check out our review of the Fitbit Charge 3.

 What are the features and specs of the Fitbit Charge 3?